detectRecog/PointTrack/README.md

   booktitle={Proceedings of the European Conference on Computer Vision (ECCV)}, year={2020}
 }

 ```

 ## Contact
-If you find a problem in the code, please open an issue.
+If you find problems in the code, please open an issue.

 For general questions, please contact the corresponding author Wei Yang (qubit@ustc.edu.cn).

+## License

+This software is released under a creative commons license which allows for personal and research use only.
+For a commercial license please contact the authors.
+You can view a license summary [here](http://creativecommons.org/licenses/by-nc/4.0/).